lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-gpio.rst

 A great resource for understanding pin numbering can be found at `pinout.beagley.ai <https://pinout.beagley.ai/>`_

-.. note:: **WARNING** - BeagleY-AI GPIOs are 3.3V tolerant, using higher voltages WILL damage the processor!
+.. warning:: BeagleY-AI GPIOs are 3.3V tolerant, using higher voltages **WILL DAMAGE** the processor!

 Pin Numbering
 **********************